 \section{DP synthetic data generation for $k$-smooth queries}

-We now present Algorithm~\ref{alg: main}, which generalizes the synthetic data algorithm in \cite{musco2025sharper} to $k$-smooth queries.
+We now present Algorithm~\ref{alg: main}, which generalizes the synthetic data algorithm in \citep{musco2025sharper} to $k$-smooth queries.
 Algorithm~\ref{alg: main} is motivated by Theorem~\ref{thm: IPM_Chebyshev}: by perturbing the Chebyshev moments of the original empirical data distribution, we can obtain a synthetic data distribution with good utility guarantees.
-The outline of the algorithm can be summarized as follows: \begin{enumerate} \item Partition the region $[-1,1]^d$ into a grid with resolution $\Delta$. \item Align the original data to the grid points and get an approximate distribution on the grid. \item Compute the Chebyshev moments and add noise to guarantee privacy. \item Generated a synthetic data distribution $q$ by matching the perturbed Chebyshev moments. \item Output a synthetic data set $Y$ where $p_Y$ approximates the distribution $q$. \end{enumerate}
+The outline of the algorithm can be summarized as follows: \begin{enumerate} \item Partition the region $[-1,1]^d$ into a grid with resolution $\Delta$. \item Align the original data to the grid points and get an approximate distribution on the grid. \item Compute the Chebyshev moments and add noise to guarantee privacy. \item Generate a synthetic data distribution $q$ by matching the perturbed Chebyshev moments. \item Output a synthetic data set $Y$ where $p_Y$ is an empirical version of the distribution $q$. \end{enumerate}

 Next, we show the privacy and accuracy guarantee of Algorithm~\ref{alg: main}, which proves Theorem~\ref{thm:main}.